 I hope to spend more time over the coming months visiting charities across the country to hear about their important work.

 Last week I had a great conversation with Wendy Williams from Pro Bono Australia about a range of topics – including my background, appointment to the ACNC, views on the charity sector and goals for the Commission throughout my tenure.

 In the interview, I discussed the reasons I was drawn to the role of ACNC Commissioner, address my interest in making our data more accessible for all donors and elaborate on the ACNC’s submission to the ACNC Legislation Review.

 The full interview is now available on the Pro Bono Australia website.

 And if you’d like to watch my first speech as the Commissioner, we have just uploaded the video captured by Sky News’ A-PAC team on our website.
-You can find that at acnc.gov.au/speeches.
+You can find that on the ACNC website.

 New research shows grant-making charities provided more than $4 billion in 2016